DCS-training/Digital-Method-of-the-Month/DMM Docs/Linear Modelling.md

 #### Model assumptions

--   Testing your ["model assumptions"](https://bookdown.org/pingapang9/linear_models_bookdown/chap-assumptions.html; https://people.duke.edu/~rnau/testing.html), and understanding what these mean for the interpretation of your analysis.
+-   Checking your ["model assumptions"](https://bookdown.org/pingapang9/linear_models_bookdown/chap-assumptions.html; https://people.duke.edu/~rnau/testing.html), and understanding what these mean for the interpretation of your analysis.
+-   Be cautious of using statistical tests for assumptions (they are very sensitive to being either underpowered or overpowered, and so type 1 and type 2 errors will be common).
+Better to use visual methods of checking plots.
+Useful paper on the subject by [Shatz, 2023](https://link.springer.com/article/10.3758/s13428-023-02072-x).
       Linearity of relationships
 	    Independence of residuals
 	    Normality of residuals